Characterising the infinite volume scaling limit of gradient models with non-convex energy: Proofs of the main results

 Arguing along similar lines, we also obtain a bound for the numerator in \eqref{E:deriv2}:

 Crucially, we see that the volume factors $L^{Nd}$ cancel from both expressions.
 Moreover, it follows from the estimate for the integrated error term in \eqref{E:KNbound1} of Theorem \ref{T:mainrep} that the denominators of \eqref{E:deriv1} and \eqref{E:deriv2} are bounded away from zero, uniformly in $N$, when evaluated at $\dot{u}=0$.
-Since $\overline{w}_{N:N+1}^{\Lambda_N}(0)=1$, $h_N^{-2}\le h^{-1}$ and $\vartheta^N\le 1$, we have thus shown that there exists a constant $\mathscr{C}>0$ such that the inequality
+Since $\bunderline{w}_{N:N+1}^{\Lambda_N}(0)=1$ and $h_N^{-2}\le h^{-1}$, the claim in \eqref{E:HesslimP} follows and this completes the proof. \end{proof}